 Picture the three ovals found on a Toyota vehicle badge.
 If you analyse them carefully it’s clear how the combination represents a horizontally symmetrical configuration.
 So what does each oval mean?
 The outer is said to show the world embracing Toyota’s brand.
 Inside, one oval is the customer’s heart whilst the other belongs to the company.
 They overlap to show a mutually beneficial relationship and great levels of trust between both parties.

-How much of the above vehicle badge history did you already know?
+How much of the above vehicle badge history did you already know about?
 Got some information on a brand we haven’t mentioned here?
-Let us know.
+Then please let us know!